Azure-Samples/communication-services-AI-customer-service-sample/README.md

 > **Note**<br>
 > In order to deploy and run this example, you'll need an **Azure subscription with access enabled for the Azure OpenAI service**.
-You can request access [here](https://aka.ms/Mech-OpenAI).
-You can also visit [here](https://aka.ms/Mech-CogsSearch1) to get some free Azure credits to get you started.
+Request access [here](https://aka.ms/Mech-OpenAI).
+You can also visit [here](https://aka.ms/Mech-CogsSearch1) to get free Azure credits to get you started.

 ## Deploying to Azure Cloud